 Kick the Antacids and Proton Pump Inhibitors.
 Per the above, these drugs are not helping, they’re hurting.
 Your stomach acid is designed to kill bacteria and make it impossible for outside invaders to reach the small intestine.
 When levels are low, this doesn’t happen.
 Cue, SIBO.

 Eat slowly and chew your food until it’s mush.
 When you have SIBO, your digestive system is already in distress.
 You’re not absorbing your food properly, and there’s bacteria competing for precious nutrient resources.
 The best way you can ensure easy assimilation and give your critters less substance is to chew your food as well as possible.
 This takes practice.
 Frankly, it takes forever.
 And it’s annoying.
 But it’s worth it.
 Your intestines don’t have teeth!
-You can try Robyn Youklis’ fantastic Chewing Challenge to get some chews under your belt.

 Start with cooked, soft foods and soups.
 Depending on how bad your symptoms are, and/or how bad you are at chewing, you may find it helpful to stick with soft or pureed foods during the first few weeks of your treatment.
 Cooked foods are generally easier on the digestive system, and simple soups allow for you to do less work if chewing is not your strong suit.
+Also, if you’re looking to save time, Epicured offers some fabulous low FODMAP pre-packaged meals.

 Drink lots of water in between meals.
 Regardless of whether you’re SIBO-C or SIBO-D, staying well hydrated is hugely important for making sure your digestive system runs on schedule, and if you’re prone to the latter, replenishing some of the vital liquids you might be losing down the toilet.

 Supplement with collagen.
 One of the big tenets of the GAPS diet is to drink bone broth every single day.
 Though it’s usually a leg of the diet that’s not incorporated until post-treatment, I think it’s a great addition during every phase of the process.
 Bone broth is packed with amino acids and collagen that help heal the lining of the intestines.
 Making your own stock is also an important first step towards cooking for a low FODMAP diet, since most commercial broths have garlic and onion in them.
 I basically had bone broth in my slow cooker for 4-weeks straight, adding more water and veggie scraps every day.
 If you don’t feel like making it though, you can buy collagen peptides and add them to your soups, morning tea, or smoothies.
+If you have histamine intolerance, steer clear of this one.

 Try to wear looser clothes.
 Okay, okay.
 Not everyone wants to wear a muu muu to work.
 But perhaps during your kill phase, it’s worth giving your gut a break from the Spanx and other modern corsets.
 As we’ve learned, structural problems—meaning anything that constricts our organs and give them less room to do their jobs—is a precursor to SIBO.
 See what happens to your digestion when you give your insides a little room to breathe.

 Get an intestinal massage.
 I mentioned visceral manipulation in part 2 of this series, but it’s worth repeating here.
 Practitioners of VM are adept at helping to break up scar tissue and other strictures that impede mobility of your intestines.
 This kind of bodywork is non-invasive and can do wonders for your digestion, even if you don’t have SIBO!
+More on this here.

 HOW DO YOU PREVENT A SIBO RELAPSE?